hypertension - Nursing Case Study

 Current Presentation:

-• Chief complaint: Persistent headaches, fatigue, and shortness of breath
+• Chief complaint: Persistent headache and dizziness

 Section 1